bribeiro/html-boilerplate/resources/js/README.md

 The following sections outline a _reasonable_ style guide for modern JavaScript development and are not meant to be prescriptive.
 The most important take-away is the **law of code style consistency**.
 Whatever you choose as the style for your project should be considered law.

-## <a name="whitespace">1.
-Whitespace</a>
+<a name="whitespace"></a>
+## 1. Whitespace

 - **Never mix spaces and tabs.**
 - When beginning a project, before any code is written, the project lead chooses between soft indents (spaces) or real tabs.
 Consider this **law**.
 - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
 	- Enforced consistency
 	- Eliminating end of line whitespace
 	- Eliminating blank line whitespace
 	- Commits and diffs that are easier to read
 - Follow English language conventions where appropriate.
-E.g., punctuation (comma, semicolon etc.) is followed by a space, but not preceeded by one.
+E.g., punctuation (comma, colon, semicolon etc.) is followed by a space, but not preceeded by one.

 Conditionals and Loops:

 - Keywords are followed by a space.
 - Opening brace is not followed by a space.
 - Closing brace is not preceeded by a space.
 - Opening curly brace is preceeded by a space.

 ```javascript
 if (condition) {